ethereum/go-ethereum/docs/fundamentals/command-line-options.md

     --miner.newpayload-timeout value (default: 2s)
           Specify the maximum time allowance for creating a new payload

-          Notify with pending block headers instead of work packages

     --miner.recommit value         (default: 2s)
           Time interval to recreate the block being mined